yongmexico/blogdown2.1/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: 90%
+- description: un año de experiencia
-  icon: r-project
+  icon: r-projunct
   icon_pack: fab
   name: R
 - description: 100%